-You may have wondered, “When should I bring my child to the dentist and how do I prepare for his or her first dental appointment?”
+You may have wondered, “When should my child have their very first dental visit and how do I prepare so my child is not afraid of the dentist right from the start?”
 We are here to guide you through that first dental visit without a hitch!

 If you’ve had a bad experience at the dentist as a child, it’s important not to let your child see this.
 Saying negative things like “I don’t like the dentist either, but we have to do this” will only scare them even more.
 Remember to keep things positive and to let them decide for themselves if they like the dentist or not.
 After they get back from our fun office, we know they will!